zenjit/dublab-old-archive/README.md

 # dublab-old-archive

-# in shows folder there's an xml file for each show
+shows folder's contains xml files from Squarespace.

-# in order to prepare shows for extracting information, run:
+to prepare shows (clean xml files) for extracting information, run:

 cd shows/
 for f in *.xml; do ./clean_shows.sh $f; done

-# this will produce a clean (*_clean.xml) version of each show under shows/clean
+this will produce a clean (*_clean.xml) version of each show under shows/clean but some (5-10) had to be fixed manually...

-# run python program to get info from cleaned shows:
+finally, run python program to get shows list:

 python old-archive-formatter.py